cloudspannerecosystem/autoscaler/terraform/gke/README.md

 1. Check there are no [Organizational Policy][organizational-policy] rules that may conflict with cluster creation.

+### If you do not see scaling operations as expected

+1. The first step if you are encountering scaling issues is to check the logs for the Autoscaler in [Cloud Logging][cloud-console-logging].
+To retrieve the logs for the `Poller` and `Scaler` components, use the following query:

+    ```terminal
+    resource.type="k8s_container"
+    resource.labels.namespace_name="spanner-autoscaler"
+    resource.labels.container_name="poller" OR resource.labels.container_name="scaler"
+    ```

+    If you do not see any log entries, check that you have selected the correct time period to display in the Cloud Logging console, and that the GKE cluster nodes have the correct permissions to write logs to the Cloud Logging API ([roles/logging.logWriter][logging-iam-role]).

 ### If the Poller fails to run successfully

 1. If you have chosen to use Firestore for Autoscaler state and you see the